Drug Trafficking Defense Lawyers in Vista

 Due to the generalness of the term “drug trafficking,” the charges you face will be specific to your case.
 Numerous elements will come into play to formulate actual drug charges and, in turn, this will influence the potential penalties you might receive if convicted.
 Drug trafficking and drug sales are also two separate charges in California, which can be confusing.
-But the team at jD LAW has knowledge of the various drug charges and can guide you through building a defense.
+But the team at jD Law Criminal Defense Attorneys has knowledge of the various drug charges and can guide you through building a defense.

 Transporting drugs is a violation of California Health and Safety Code 11379 HS, which makes it illegal to both personally transport controlled substances or illegal drugs AND to offer to transport the same.
 This includes moving drugs across county, state, or country lines.
 For example, if you were arrested while driving on the I-15 N into Riverside County with illegal substances in the car, it could be considered drug trafficking.

 The four main aspects that influence a drug trafficking charge are:

 - Intent: Being in possession of an illegal substance does not mean you wanted to participate in drug trafficking.
 The prosecution will want to prove that you had the intent to handle it for reasons other than personal use.